findmypast/frontend-guild/codewars/README.md

 Select a JS version for the kata that includes Babel, so that JSX (which is used by React) can be transpiled.
 At the time of writing, the only Node option with Babel is `Node v6.11.0/Babel`.

+## Running tests

+You can now run mocha unit test.

+1.  cd ./codewars
+1.  npm i
+1.  npm test

+To **add** your own tests create a file with the extension `.test.js` and this will be included in the test runner.

+This all passes through babel so you can use ES6 keywords like import.
+However, **keep in mind** somethings might not work in codewars which might work in this repo.

+**Note:** in Codewars make sure you require `chai` for assert library. e.g.`const { expect } = require('chai')`

 ## Writing tests

 We recommend TDD when creating the kata.
 Writing many small tests with descriptive feedback helps the user solve the problem.